From Remote Monitoring to Physical Therapy: Telehealth’s Diverse Use Cases

-This article will delve into 5 essential telehealth use cases for healthcare delivery.
+This article covers 5 essential telehealth use cases for healthcare delivery.
 Each of these use cases showcases the potential of telehealth to improve patient access, enhance outcomes, and address disparities in healthcare delivery.
-Additionally, we will delve into the role of modern healthcare technologies, such as video conferencing applications and mobile health apps, in facilitating telehealth services.
+Additionally, we will look into the role of modern healthcare technologies, such as video conferencing applications and mobile health apps, in facilitating telehealth services.

 Diverse Telehealth Use Cases

-Advancements in healthcare technology have indeed ushered in new opportunities, particularly within the realm of telehealth.
-Telehealth use cases have expanded significantly, offering patients enhanced convenience and accessibility to medical services.
-Patients can attend virtual appointments with healthcare professionals, eliminating the need to endure long waits in crowded waiting rooms and reducing the risk of exposure to germs.
+Advancements in healthcare technology have expanded telehealth use cases, offering patients enhanced convenience and accessibility to medical services.
+Patients can attend virtual appointments with healthcare professionals without enduring long waits in crowded waiting rooms, reducing the risk of exposure to germs.

-Healthcare providers also benefit from telehealth.
-It extends the geographical reach of healthcare services, enabling providers to cater to patients residing in rural areas.
-It extends their reach, enabling them to serve patients outside their vicinity.
-By integrating telehealth into their practice, providers can attract more patients seeking non-urgent care.
-Moreover, telehealth solutions allow healthcare professionals to optimize their schedules efficiently, offering access to virtual waiting rooms and facilitating virtual check-ups during downtime.
+Telehealth extends the geographical reach of healthcare services, enabling providers to reach patients residing in rural areas.
+This extends their ability to practice and serve patients outside their vicinity.
+By integrating telehealth, providers can attract more patients seeking non-urgent care.
+Moreover, telehealth solutions allow healthcare professionals to optimize their schedules with access to virtual waiting rooms and facilitate virtual check-ups during downtime.

 1. Telehealth Use Cases: Telemedicine

 Telemedicine is the first of 5 telehealth use cases covered in this article.
 Telemedicine is often used interchangeably with telehealth.
 However, according to the Health Resources Administration (HRSA), telehealth differs from telemedicine.
-Indeed, telehealth encompasses a broader scope of remote healthcare services than telemedicine.
-Conversely, telemedicine deals specifically with remote clinical services.
+Telehealth encompasses a broader scope of remote healthcare services than telemedicine.
+Telemedicine deals specifically with remote clinical services.
 At the same time, telehealth can refer to remote non-clinical services.
 For example, provider training, administrative meetings, continuing medical education, and clinical services.

 2. Telehealth Use Cases: Pregnancy Care

 Telemedicine uses approaches to prenatal and postpartum care with at-home monitoring for conditions such as diabetes and hypertension.
-For example, a remote patient monitoring scale can be used to monitor weight in pregnancy.
-In addition, or phone and video consultations with specialists are commonly used.
+Devices such as remote patient monitoring scales can be used to monitor weight in pregnancy.
+In addition, phone and video consultations with specialists are commonly used.

 3. Telehealth Use Cases: Physical Therapy

-Physical therapy is among the most frequently seen telehealth use cases.
+Physical therapy is a frequently seen telehealth use case.
 Virtual physical therapy provides a convenient solution for patients needing neurological, orthopedic, and geriatric physical therapies.
 Patients receive guidance through exercises, injury prevention, and treatment without the need for frequent office visits, ushering in a new era of healthcare accessibility.
 However, telehealth appointments are not a substitute for required in-person appointments.
 Some common tele-PT practice areas include:

 4. Telehealth Use Cases: Remote Patient Monitoring

-Telehealth enables remote patient monitoring, allowing healthcare providers to securely gather patient data outside the traditional examination room.
-Remote monitoring tools track vital signs such as blood pressure, blood oxygen levels, and heart rate.
+Telehealth enables remote patient monitoring, allowing healthcare providers to gather patient data outside the traditional examination room securely.
+Remote monitoring tools track vital signs such as blood pressure, oxygen, and heart rate.
 Data is collected through remote patient monitoring devices, wearables, or implantable medical devices.
 Remote patient monitoring use cases encompass various healthcare scenarios, from chronic disease management and cardiovascular and cancer care to dementia care, postoperative monitoring, and more.

 5. Telehealth Use Cases: Dementia Care